zhouer/Sidekick/docs/python-development.md

 *   **Message Handling:**
     *   Each communication channel implementation handles receiving messages differently:
         *   **WebSocketChannel:** Uses a background **daemon thread** that enters a loop, using `websocket.recv()` with a short timeout to periodically check if the stop event has been set.
-        *   **PyodideMessageChannel:** Uses JavaScript event listeners to handle incoming messages asynchronously.
+        *   **PyodideChannel:** Uses JavaScript event listeners to handle incoming messages asynchronously.
     *   Both implementations:
         *   Receive incoming JSON messages from the server or UI.
         *   Parse the JSON.